Introduction to Making Tax Digital

 With just over 2 weeks to go until HMRC’s new project goes live just how successful had the making tax digital project gone so far?

-Almost every professional and trade body has urged HMRC to delay the implementation of MTD as they believe that the cost of implementing the new rules will be too onerous for many smaller businesses.
+Almost every professional and trade body has urged HMRC to delay the implementation of MTD.
+They all believe that the cost of implementing the new rules will be too onerous for smaller businesses.

 - HMRC is alone in its confidence that all one million businesses will be ready for Making Tax Digital for VAT in April 2019.

 - The costs to businesses of MTD for VAT will be far more than HMRC’s impact assessment.